 Many signs indicate the need to migrate to a more secure identity system urgently.
 With SSI, users have more control over their online identity and credentials, keeping their data away from bad actors.
-The benefits of SSI aren’t limited to individuals; organizations and developers can also benefit.
+The advantages of SSI extend beyond individuals; organizations and developers can also enjoy the benefits.
 The following are a few SSI benefits:

-- Neither your personal data nor your online footprint is stored on a centralized server.
+1. Neither your personal data nor your online footprint resides on a centralized server.

-- Through SSI, you can log in to websites and apps using your digital wallet, so you won’t have to memorize passwords for multiple apps and websites.
+6. You can log in to websites and apps using your digital wallet through SSI.
+This means you won’t have to memorize passwords for multiple apps and websites.
 Using similar passwords across multiple websites protects you from easy hacks.

-- Reduced inefficiency and costs of credentials issuance and verification.
-Credentials can now be verified instantly instead of taking days or weeks, which reduces the human resources needed, resulting in cost savings.
+2. Reduced inefficiency and costs of credentials issuance and verification.
+Credentials can now be verified instantly instead of taking days or weeks.
+This reduces the human resources needed, resulting in cost savings.

-- Using inefficient two-factor authentication methods such as text or email is eliminated.
+2. Eliminating inefficient two-factor authentication methods such as text or email.

-- A peer-to-peer channel allows the ID issuer, the ID owner (holder or user), and the verifier of the ID to exchange data securely in a way that even the SSI system provider does not know what data is being exchanged.
+5. The ID issuer, the ID owner, and the verifier of the ID can exchange data securely through a peer-to-peer channel.
+This way, even the SSI system provider does not know what data is being exchanged.

 The Three Participants of an SSI System

 SSI system consists of three parties that make a credential credible and valid, just as it is in traditional credential issuance and presentation.
 For example, a university issues a result for a graduating student, who then presents it to a company for a job application.
-Three parties are involved in this traditional process: the university, the student, and the company that wants to hire the graduate.
-These three participants are known respectively as; the issuer, the holder, and the verifier.
-The three participants of SSI are also referred to as the “Trust Triangle” in the Verifiable Credential Ecosystem.
+The traditional process involves three parties: the university, the student, and the company that wants to hire the graduate.
+The issuer, the holder, and the verifier respectively represent these three participants.
+In the Verifiable Credential Ecosystem, the three participants of SSI are the “Trust Triangle”.

 - The Issuer — The organization or authorized individual that issues a credential to a user is called the issuer.
 This entity can be a university, high school, healthcare center, government agency, bank, or individual.

 - The Holder — The receiver of the credential issued by the issuer is the second participant of the SSI system.
 Using the earlier illustration given above, each student that receives the certificate issued by the University is a holder (i.e., the owner, the user).
 Holders have complete control over who they share their credentials with.
-The user can also revoke the access of any group to which the credential was previously shared.
+The user has the ability to revoke access to any group with whom the credential was previously shared.

 - The Verifier — This entity or organization receives the credential after a request from the holder, and they instantly make a verification request to the issuer.
-Verifications are done immediately without any phone call or email to the issuing organization (the issuer).
+Checks are done right away, without the need for a phone call or email to the organization that gave out the information.